fribbels/Fribbels-Epic-7-Optimizer/README.md

   - Windows: See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268).
   - Mac: Resize to 1600x900 through Bluestacks options, then restart Bluestacks, then click the green button to fullscreen Bluestacks.
 After its fullscreened, screenshots will come out as 1600x900.

-- If a hero is missing from the drop down list, the data is being pulled from Epic7DB API so it may be an issue with that.
-If the hero is available in the Epic7DB API but not in this app, then contact me.
+- If a hero is missing from the drop down list, contact me to add it.
 - If you see a bunch of optimization result rows with the same stats, you probably have duplicate gear.
 [Example](https://i.imgur.com/hUcyN1I.png)
   - Use the Duplicates filter on the Gear screen to find and fix your duplicate gear.
 Alternatively Overwrite/Merge your gear data to start over.
 Be careful when using the Append option, because that can result in duplicate gear being added.
+Most of the time you'll want to use Merge.

+* Drop by the Discord server for help debugging other issues: https://discord.gg/gCSK2cJNcK

 ## Contact me

-Feel free to contact me on discord at fribbels#7526 for questions or comments or ideas/suggestions.
+Come join the Fribbels E7 Optimizer Discord server for questions or comments or ideas/suggestions: https://discord.gg/gCSK2cJNcK.
 If you ran into any issues, please check the [troubleshooting](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/#troubleshooting) section above first.

-If you want to show support for the optimizer, you can [buy me a coffee](https://www.buymeacoffee.com/fribbels) or come say hi on discord!
+If you want to show support for the optimizer, you can [buy me a coffee](https://www.buymeacoffee.com/fribbels) or come say hi on Discord!